From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 Part Two: Taking Action and Staying Accountable

 Setting goals is the easy part.
-The magic happens in the execution.
+The magic of goal achievement happens in the execution.

 Don't let post-achievement emptiness derail you.